GatoGraphQLForWordPress/gatographql-dist/readme.txt

 16. The Recipes section contains example queries ready to copy/paste and use

 == Changelog ==

+= 1.2.0 =
+* Added `XML` scalar type
+* Added documentation for new field `_strDecodeXMLAsJSON` from the Helper Function Collection extension
+* Added documentation for new field `_strParseCSV` from the Helper Function Collection extension
+* Added recipe "Translating content from URL"
+* Added predefined Persisted Queries "Translate post (Classic editor)" and "Translate posts (Classic editor)"
+* Added predefined Persisted Query "Translate content from URL"
+* Added predefined Persisted Query "Import post from WordPress RSS feed"
+* Added predefined Persisted Query "Import posts from CSV"
+* Added predefined Persisted Query "Fetch post links"
+* In predefined persisted queries "Translate post" and "Translate posts", added `failIfNonExistingKeyOrPath: false` when selecting a block's `attributes.{something}` property (as it may sometimes not be defined)
+* In predefined persisted query "Import post from WordPress site", added status `any` to select the post
+* Renamed persisted query "Translate post" to "Translate post (Gutenberg)", and "Translate posts" to "Translate posts (Gutenberg)"

 = 1.1.1 =
 * Fixed bug on the caching component (a downgraded `reset` method was called on a non array)